Lawrencium: Physical

 Lawrencium is the last actinide.
 Authors considering the subject generally consider it a group 3 element, along with scandium, yttrium, and lutetium, as its filled f-shell is expected to make it resemble the other 7th-period transition metals.
 In the periodic table, it is to the right of the actinide nobelium, to the left of the 6d transition metal rutherfordium, and under the lanthanide lutetium with which it shares many physical and chemical properties.
 Lawrencium is expected to be a solid under normal conditions and have a hexagonal close-packed crystal structure (^{c}/_{a} = 1.58), similar to its lighter congener lutetium, though this is not yet known experimentally.
 The enthalpy of sublimation of lawrencium is estimated at 352 kJ/mol, close to the value of lutetium and strongly suggesting that metallic lawrencium is trivalent with three electrons delocalized, a prediction also supported by a systematic extrapolation of the values of heat of vaporization, bulk modulus, and atomic volume of neighboring elements to lawrencium.
-This makes it unlike the immediately preceding late actinides which are known to be (fermium and mendelevium) or expected to be (nobelium) divalent.
+This makes it unlike the immediately preceding late actinides which are either known to be (fermium and mendelevium) or expected to be (nobelium) divalent.
 The estimated enthalpies of vaporization show that lawrencium deviates from the trend of the late actinides and instead matches the trend of the succeeding 6d elements rutherfordium and dubnium, consistent with lawrencium's interpretation as a group 3 element.
 Some scientists prefer to end the actinides with nobelium and consider lawrencium to be the first transition metal of the seventh period.

 Lawrencium is expected to be a trivalent, silvery metal, easily oxidized by air, steam, and acids, and having an atomic volume similar to that of lutetium and a trivalent metallic radius of 171 pm.
 It is expected to be a rather heavy metal with a density of around 14.4 g/cm^{3}.
 It is also predicted to have a melting point of around 1900 K (1600 °C), not far from the value for lutetium (1925 K).